Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Oops, yep.

-It's a great time for it, the party's doing really well.
+It's a great time for it.

-This guy, Tony Diver, did a big telegraph piece on it, and he basically says, uh, well, yes, he is.
+This guy, Tony Diver, did a big telegraph piece on it.

-Let's see if I can clean it, can't see it because the camera's in the way.
+Can't see it because the camera's in the way.

 Look at that.

-Everyone has asked him, which is do you want to be Prime Minister?
+Everyone has asked him, which is, do you want to be Prime Minister?

 Do you want to lead the Labour Party?

-And are you gonna challenge Keir Starmer?
+And are you going to challenge Kier Starmer?

 And he gave me a strange answer, which is to say, it's not really up to me.

-It's up to Labour MPs, it's up to people in Westminster.
+It's up to people in Westminster.

 They're the ones who get to choose who the Labour Party leader is.

-And he said, Yeah, actually, quite a lot of them have contacted me over the summer and said that they would like me to stand.
+Actually, quite a lot of them have contacted me over the summer and said that they would like me to stand.

 So there we go.